KnownStormChaser/master-weather-model-list/models/ensemble_models/regional/usa/refs.md

 [RRFS](../../../nwp_models/regional/usa/rrfs.md#data-availability) bucket rather than having its own — there is no `noaa-refs-ops-pds` (404).
 Both channels use the **`ensprod/`** subdirectory, so the `enspost/` ÷ `ensprod/` discrepancy that existed on the old prototype is gone; the naming is now consistent everywhere.

-A synoptic cycle is 1740 GRIB2 files — 7 product types × 4 domains × 60 lead times, plus `ffri` on CONUS — with a matching `.idx` for each on S3.
+A synoptic cycle is **1740 GRIB2 files and 1740 `.idx` sidecars** on each channel — 7 product types × 4 domains × 60 lead times, plus `ffri` on CONUS.
+Verified set-symmetric on 2026-08-22.
+Both the GRIB2 files and the sidecars are **byte-identical** between channels (MD5-verified on `refs.t12z.avrg.f12.conus.grib2` and its sidecar).

-Files are **byte-identical** between the two channels (MD5-verified on `refs.t12z.avrg.f12.conus.grib2`), and both now publish `.idx` sidecars — 1740 GRIB2 files and 1740 matching sidecars per synoptic cycle in each.
-The sidecars are themselves byte-identical across channels.

 Indexing matters more for REFS than for the deterministic model: a CONUS `prob` step carries 183 records at ~68 MB, so a full f01–f60 series is roughly 4 GB per cycle per domain for that product type alone.
-Either channel now supports pulling a single threshold field. **Prefer S3 for anything older than 48 hours**, since NOMADS `para` retains only two days.
+Either channel now supports pulling a single threshold field. **Prefer S3 for anything older than 48 hours**, since NOMADS `para` retains only two days while the bucket has kept every date since it came up.

+> ⚠️ **Individual members are produced but not disseminated, and this now looks
+> permanent.** The old prototype bucket carried the five RRFS ensemble members under
+> `rrfs_a/rrfsens.YYYYMMDD/CC/m001…m005`, each with `prslev` (24 steps) and `2dfld` (61
+> steps) on the CONUS, Alaska, Hawaii, Puerto Rico and North America grids.
+Nothing in
+> `s3://noaa-rrfs-ops-pds` replaces them — no `rrfsens` prefix, no `m0*` or `mem*` keys —
+> and NOMADS never carried them. **Raw member output has had no open channel since
+> 2026-08-12.**
+>
+> SCN 26-48 AAC (2026-08-24) confirms the members exist — five, running to 60 h at the
+> 00/06/12/18 UTC cycles, over the North America domain, with perturbed initial
+> conditions, lateral boundary conditions and physics — and then gives output paths for
+> the deterministic system and the REFS `ensprod` products only.
+No member path is
+> listed.
+Treat member output as **not publicly available at implementation** unless a
+> later SCN says otherwise.
+>
+> The practical consequence falls on anyone doing their own post-processing — custom
+> percentiles, neighbourhood probabilities at non-standard thresholds, member clustering,
+> or anything outside the eight `ensprod` product types.
+Those users are limited to the
+> combined products.

 > **Ensemble size is encoded, but under two different keys depending on product.** On
 > `mean` and `sprd` it is `numberOfForecastsInEnsemble`, which reads 14 on CONUS and